Taiko2k/Tauon/docs/guide.md

 ***Compact*** - If the upper containing folder contains no other folders or files, this function will eliminate that folder by moving the lower folder up 2 levels and deleting the old containing folder.

-***Clean*** - Deletes the following OS related items in the folder: 'desktop.ini', 'Thumbs.db', Windows Media Player generated thumbnail images, Mac OS related '.DS_Store' and '__MACOSX' files/folders.
+***Clean*** - Deletes the following OS related items in the folder: 'desktop.ini', 'Thumbs.db', Windows Media Player generated thumbnail images, Mac OS related '.DS_Store' and 'MACOSX' files/folders.

 Warning: Although there are some checks in place it may still be possible to cause bad things to happen.
 Best not to use this function around files or folders you cannot afford to lose.